-- 54l.
+- 54I.
 Surveys for the presence of Australasian Bittern within the area around the Omamari Station Wetland in the vicinity of Maitahi Road and the Maitahi Wetland (as identified on the map attached as Appendix X to these conditions and dated X), in accordance with survey methodology outlined in Condition 53,2 shall be repeated, each spring, throughout the construction of the Kaiwaikawe Wind Farm and for a further three spring season following the commissioning of the final turbine of the Kaiwaikawe Wind Farm. - 54J.
-An annual monitoring report shall be prepared by an experienced and appropriately qualified person that presents, summarise and analyses the data collected in the preceding year of construction and post-construction monitoring.
-The consent holder shall submit the annual monitoring report to the Group Manager Environmental Services, Kaipara District Council within 60 working days of the completion of each spring survey.
-A copy of the annual monitoring report shall also be provided to the expert panel. - 54K.
-At the conclusion of the construction and post-construction surveying required in accordance with Condition 54I, the consent holder shall engage an experienced and appropriately qualified person to prepare a monitoring report that: - a.
-Presents, summarises and analyses the data collected from the construction and postconstruction surveys against the objectives of the Australasian Bittern Monitoring and Management Plan and the relevant matters set out in Condition 54D; - b.
-Considers whether any of the additional habitat creation / enhancement measures or predator control measures identified in the Australasian Bittern Monitoring and Management Plan should be implemented (if at all) in the event that it is established that the construction or operation of the Kaiwaikawe Wind Farm has had an adverse displacement effect on the population of Australasian Bittern utilising the Omamari Station Wetland in the vicinity of Maitahi Road and the Maitahi Wetland (as identified on the map attached as Appendix X to these conditions and dated X); and - c.
-Considers whether any further post-construction survey effort for Australasian Bittern is necessary (if any), and at what frequency / duration.
+An annual monitoring report shall be prepared by a suitably qualified and experienced person n experienced and appropriately qualified person that presents, summarise and analyses the data collected in the preceding year of construction and post-construction monitoring.
+The consent holder shall submit the annual monitoring report to the Resource ConsentsGroup Manager Environmental Services, Kaipara District Council within 60 working days of the completion of each spring survey.
+A copy of the annual monitoring report shall also be provided to the expert panel and the Department of Conservation (Director, Operations, Northern North Island). - 54K.
+At the conclusion of the construction and post-construction surveying required in accordance with Condition 54I, the consent holder shall engage a suitably qualified and experienced person n experienced and appropriately qualified person to prepare a monitoring report that: - Presents, summarises and analyses the data collected from the construction and postconstruction surveys against the objectives of the Australasian Bittern Monitoring and Management Plan and the relevant matters set out in Condition 54D; - b.
+Considers whether any of the additional habitat creation / enhancement measures or predator control measures identified in the Australasian Bittern Monitoring and Management Plan should be implemented (if at all) in the event that it is established that the construction or operation of the Kaiwaikawe Wind Farm has had an adverse displacement effect on the population of Australasian Bittern utilising the Omamari Station Wetland in the vicinity of Maitahi Road and the Maitahi Wetland (as identified on the map attached as Appendix X to these conditions and dated X); and